SheriefElnahas/17-Udemy-React-Ninja-Project-17-Recipe/README.md

 - Working With Vite
 - React Router

+## Buggs & Future Improvments

+- Recipes Does not re-render after you create a new recipe
+- Allow The user to enter ingredients one by one and click add button
+- After clicking on add button, the ingredients should appear under the label
+- Handle error cases in axios
+- Make a better UI by telling the user that he have to fill the entire form for the recipe to be created
+- Create a custom hook to handle get and post methods

 ## Feedback

 If you have any feedback, please reach out to me at sheriefelnahas5@gmail.com